 Next, these legal agreements could limit your freedom when it comes to selling to an outside party.
 We are actually dealing with a client in that very scenario.
 They realized if they entered into a buy-sell agreement they would absolutely have to honor the terms of that agreement and did not feel that was the best option for them.
 So instead, they chose to self-insure.
 That’s where they bought their own life-insurance policy to provide the funds in case the beneficiaries of this estate wanted to maintain the business they could.
 In choosing the buy-sell option, they would be legally bound to follow the terms.

 The lack of buy-sell agreement could bring your company to financial ruin.
 However, not having one it could also open the door for more opportunities.
 Whichever you chose, be sure to talk with your advisor to know which option is right for you.
-If you have questions or need help setting up a buy-sell agreement, feel free to contact us.
+If you have questions or need help setting up a buy-sell agreement, feel free to contact me.